“Cloud first” international energy company gains scalability, sustainability and access to new talent with Citrix

-As the server hardware was approaching end of life, Babic and Centrica’s EUC service partner Fujitsu, saw an opportunity for a new approach.
-Centrica has a cloud-first strategy and moving the virtual desktop to cloud would allow the business to simplify and standardize its desktop whilst also bringing greater flexibility and cost savings.
+As the server hardware was approaching end of life, the team, along with Centrica’s EUC service partner Fujitsu, saw an opportunity for a new approach.
+Centrica has a cloud-first strategy and moving the virtual desktop to cloud would allow the business to simplify and standardize its desktop whilst also bringing greater flexibility, cost savings and carbon reductions.

-Centrica worked with Fujitsu (Citrix Worldwide Partner of the Year 2020) and Citrix to develop a new solution on Citrix Cloud services.
+Centrica worked with Fujitsu (Citrix Worldwide Partner of the Year 2020) and Citrix to develop a new solution using Citrix Cloud services and Citrix ADC.

 For energy traders, where their trading software did not support a move to cloud, the team designed an on-premise desktop located in the private datacenter used by traders.